angela1C/Programming-and-Scripting-Project/README.md

 The column axis labels of the iris DataFrame are as follows:
   Sepal_Length Sepal_Width Petal_Length Petal_Width Class
 ```
+ ---

-#### Next using the DataFrame methods to investigate the Iris data set.
+#### Investigating the Iris dataset using some DataFrame methods

 The `head` and `tail` methods are very useful to take a quick look at the observations at the top and bottom rows of the dataframe.
 The number of rows to display can be specified as an argument.
 ```python